kojeje/sylviatrouveProd/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 3.46.11 - 2020-04-21 =
+* Added: fixed bar form type is now available;
+* Fixed: no more false alarms reported by some anti-viruses;
+* Fixed: the "Send a test email" button is now working again;
+* Fixed: iframes in 3rd party plugins (including Divi, Elementor, and others) are no longer broken.

+= 3.46.10 - 2020-04-15 =
+* Fixed: sending multiple stats emails.

+= 3.46.9 - 2020-04-14 =
+* Added: new image block in Form Editor;
+* Fixed: newsletter listings is a bit faster now;
+* Fixed: default list is no longer required when List selection added to form;
+* Fixed: last_name block is no longer required by default in Form Editor;
+* Fixed: renamed List is also renamed in Form Editor;
+* Fixed: missing name for custom checkbox in Form Editor.

+= 3.46.8 - 2020-04-07 =
+* Improved: email authorization proposed on key activation plugin;
+* Improved: double opt-in is used for the "Subscribe on Checkout" WooCommerce feature;
+* Fixed: list selection autocomplete in subscriber import.
+Thanks, Matthias!
+* New: pop up form type is now available;
+* All tasks are now unpaused after welcome email reactivation.
+Thanks Natee!

 = 3.46.7 - 2020-03-31 =
 * Added: new button styles in the form editor;